fatmamkhafagy/learn-javascript-course-notes/01-variables/01-learn-javascript/README.md

 ### 📌 Explanation of Key Terms:

-- **Pretend project**: A fake or simulated project made for learning and practice purposes.
+- **Pretend project**: A fake project made just for learning and practicing.
+It’s not real, but it helps you learn how to build real things.

-- **Textio**: The fictional app you'll work on in this course.
-It's meant to mimic a real-life SMS service tool.
+- **Textio**: The example app used in this course.
+It’s made-up, but it works like a real tool that sends text messages (SMS) to users.

-- **SaaS (Software as a Service)**: A software delivery model where the software is hosted online and accessed via a web browser.
+- **SaaS (Software as a Service)**: This means the software is used online, through a web browser.
+You don’t need to install anything — it runs on the internet.

-- **Sending SMS**: The feature of delivering text messages to users' phones.
+- **Sending SMS**: Sending short text messages to people’s phones using code.

-- **Writing and testing code in your browser**: You'll be using tools like the browser’s Developer Console to write JavaScript and test it live.
+- **Writing and testing code in your browser**: You’ll write JavaScript code directly in your browser, and see the results right away — usually in the Developer Console.

-- **CLI (Command Line Interface)**: A tool like Terminal or Command Prompt that allows you to run commands and interact with files and code on your local machine.
+- **CLI (Command Line Interface)**: A black screen (like Terminal or Command Prompt) where you type commands to control your computer and run your code.

 ---

-> 📂 This file is part of the `01 - Learn JavaScript (for Developers)` folder in Chapter 1 - Variables.
+> 🧠 This intro helps you understand the goal of the course and what you’ll be working on in the coming lessons.